juju/docs/src/en/clouds.md

-   To add a Manual cloud, you need to supply a name you wish to call it, the IP address (or hostname) for the machine you intend to use as a controller, and what remote user account to connect to (over SSH).
-This last is done by prepending 'user@' to the address/hostname.
+   To add a Manual cloud, you need to supply a name you wish to call it, the IP address (or hostname) for the machine you intend to use as a controller, and what remote user account to connect to over SSH (prepend 'user@' to the address/hostname).

    In terms of SSH, the user running the Juju client is expected to already be able to connect to the remote host (either by password or public key).